a2civictech/a2downvoting/README.md

 (followed by a space)

+this will fix a bug in the counting of partisan primaries

 it is possible to decode elections earlier than aug 2013 ... but maybe it's not worth it.